-There are a whole range of different insurance plans for bicycles.
+There are a whole range of different insurance and loan plans for bicycles.
 However, you don’t have to go around picking the most expensive.
 Make sure that you know exactly what you need your insurance to cover.
 Review the costs of each plan as well.
 Then, make an informed decision.

 For example, you probably won’t need fire insurance if you live in a cold part of Australia.
 While this may not be the ideal example, you get the idea.
 It is, however, a great idea for any cyclist to get themselves covered by even the most basic of insurance plans.
 The point is, choose a plan based on your needs, location and budget.

 There are a ton of insurance companies out there.
 A lot of them offer you bike specific insurance plans.
 These cover a wide range of insurance needs and requirements, some of which my concern your specific wants, some of which may not.

 Because of this, it is always important that you check out the PDS (Product Disclosure Statement) for that company’s bike insurance policy THOROUGHLY before making any hasty decisions.
 You don’t want to wind up paying for insurance you don’t really need.

 For example you wouldn’t need insurance against theft if you lived one hundred miles in the middle of nowhere with a koala bear name Jack for company.

 Make sure that you browse through websites, read reviews and call agents to find out all the information you can about the insurance coverage before entering into anything legally binding.